JohnPMills/modern-saturn/content/contact.md

         image_has_padding: true
       - title: CSR and Outreach
         title_align: center
-        content: |
+        content: >
-          If you need to get in touch with us about anything else.
+          If you'd like to get involved through a corporate social responsibility scheme, please get in touch.
         content_align: center
         actions:
           - label: Ask a Question